gnuradio/greps/grep-0018-modernize-c++.md

 `constexpr` guarantees compile time evaluation.

-Benefits over const:
+Benefits over `const`:
 * no risk of initialization order breakage
 * can be used in some places where const can't
 * enables compiler optimizations

 Recommendation: Same as for `const`, see above.

-Risks: none.
+Risks: none

 ### Depointerization